ace-subido/ace-subido.github.com/_posts/2016-01-21-how-can-executives-appreciate-big-data-technologies.md

 It's hard to sell that to them.

-Demos with fancy charts, won't work on most business guys: "Hey, our current IT Team can do that with their databases and BI tools.
+Demos with fancy charts won't work on most business guys: "Hey, our current IT Team can do that with their databases and BI tools.
 What's new?"

 So, "how can executive/business guys 'appreciate' Big Data?".
 Take this with a grain of salt though, I'm not a biz dev guy: Sell it to their VP of Engineering, their developers, their technical team.
-Naturally they'll sell it to the rest of the organization.
+Naturally they'll build great apps and dashboards on top of it.
+It'll sell itself to the rest of the organization.

 Disclaimer: My thoughts written here are not of my employers.
 These are solely my opinions and they're not tied to what AGSX stands for.